-54. No, as long as the electronic version/scanned copy is a completed form and the signatures are in the correct format there is no need to send the original form to the crematorium.
+56. No, as long as the electronic version/scanned copy is a completed form and the signatures are in the correct format the original form should not be sent to the crematorium.
+Electronic transfer of documents has become much more commonly used during the pandemic and all are reminded that this is an acceptable way of working.
+It is hoped that cremation authorities will continue to accept papers electronically and not revert to requiring paper versions.